harishmuh/AI-narrative-generator-for-sales-insight/README.md

 ## Technical Highlights
 During this project, we:
-* Processed and analyzed sales data from multiple sources (e.g., Tokopedia, Shopee)
+* Processed and analyzed sales data from multiple sources
 * Developed chart-based analytics using tools such as matplotlib and plotly
 * Implemented prompt engineering techniques to guide GPT models in generating accurate, business-relevant insights
 * Integrated Azure OpenAI services into a prototype system